reskir/reskir.github.io/about.md

 -   Created and maintained with a team of developers UI library for around 23 internal products <a href="https://adform.com">@Adform</a>

 <br />
-This is what I'm using for creating solid, maintainable and scalable web projects
+This is what I'm using for creating solid, maintainable and scalable web applications

 #### for data and state management